igoradamenko/bem-react-helper/README.md

 [hel](https://github.com/pocotan001/bem-classnames)[pers](https://github.com/marcohamersma/react-bem-helper)
 and created yet another one?
 They bloat code but don't do anything useful.
-Also I believe that write plain classes is faster than use any wrappers around it.
+Also I believe that to write plain classes is faster than to use any wrappers around it.

-So this helper solves just one problem (the main, I think) — it removes conditions for modifiers and mixes in block's declaration.
+So this helper solves just one problem (the main) — it removes conditions for modifiers and mixes in block's declaration.